howardisaacson/Introduction-to-Astronomy-Research-2018/Week7/README.md

 > conda install rstudio

+### Writing Exercise:
+In your online notebooks, please spend 5 minutes responding to the following prompts:

+    1. What did you learn from the tutorial about how Kepler finds planets and determines their properties?

+    2. Where were statistics used in the Quintana (2014) paper?

+    3. How can we use theory and modeling to learn about known exoplanets?

 ### Paper of the Week:
 An Earth-sized Planet in the Habitable Zone of a Cool Star (Quintana et al. 2014)
  * Science: http://science.sciencemag.org/content/344/6181/277.full
  * ArXiv: https://arxiv.org/pdf/1404.5667.pdf

 # Assignments: